mukhtar-github/beginners-guide-to-react/README.md

 }, [count])
 ```

 Then we start with the setups for the useEffect that has no dependencies and the useEffect that has a dependency that changed.
 This is the last one that was called.
-If we click this again, we'll see the exact same order of calls, and then if we uncheck show child...Let's go ahead and highlight that, so we know which one was the last that we called, and then we uncheck show child.
+If we click this again, we'll see the exact same order of calls.

 ```javascript
 React.useEffect(() => {